Skip to main content

 It’s Philly’s biggest year yet!
 Make the most of it by booking the Visit Philly Overnight Package, which comes with free hotel parking and complimentary tickets to some of the most popular attractions in each of Greater Philadelphia’s five counties including Universal Theme Parks: The Exhibition at The Franklin Institute, the Mercer Museum in Bucks County, Longwood Gardens in Chester County, the Brandywine Museum of Art in Delaware County and Elmwood Park Zoo in Montgomery County.

-Below, find the best things to do in Philadelphia this week and weekend, March 9 to 15, 2026.
+Below, find the best things to do in Philadelphia this week and weekend, July 6 to 12, 2026.

 Last Chance